- Remove tax-free cash from your house even with a joint ownership

 - Edinburgh Equity Loan

-- Lloyds Retirement Mortgage Interest Only
+- Best Mortgages For Over 50s Retirement Mortgage Interest Only

 - Ipswich Building Society Over 50 Mortgage